 Together for assistance dog teams

-Assistance dog teams are breaking new ground and proactively designing their own solutions.
-Their partnership, discipline and care are fascinating – but unfortunately they are usually completely on their own.
+Their partnership, discipline and care fascinate – but unfortunately they are usually completely on their own.

-Seven barriers currently block the way to a good assistance dog for people with disabilities the way to a good assistance dog.
-We can change that!
+Seven barriers currently block people with disabilities from getting a good assistance dog.
+This is unfair – but we can change that!

 Join us so that…

-the path to an assistance dog becomes easier,
+- the path to becoming an assistance dog becomes easier,

 About assistance dogs

-✓ Showing impact: Testimonial research convinces high performers and thus improves the sector.
+✓ Demonstrating impact: High-impact research convinces top performers and thus improves the sector.

 We are looking for committed partners for this!

-Assistance Dog Foundation is a direct subsidiary of Pfotenpiloten and focuses on quality assurance and sustainable funding structures.
-The division of tasks became necessary in order to do justice to the many fields of activity needed to support the assistance dog sector.
+Stiftung Assistenzhund is a direct subsidiary of Pfotenpiloten and focuses on quality assurance and sustainable funding structures.
+The division of tasks became necessary in order to do justice to the many fields of activity in which we support the assistance dog sector.

-We do not train teams ourselves, but aim to be able to support them in many ways in the near future.
-To this end, we are establishing various partnerships in addition to a team evaluation – but are taking strict care to remain independent of interest groups.
+We do not train teams ourselves, but aim to be able to support them in a variety of ways in the near future.
+To this end, we establish various partnerships in addition to an objective team review – but take strict care to remain independent of interest groups.

-In addition to the assistance dog owners, we also keep an eye on the needs of the dog, the trainer, the public and the supporters – because only a concept that suits everyone can develop optimally.
+In addition to the assistance dog owners, we also keep an eye on the needs of the dog, the trainer, the public and the sponsors – because only a concept that fits everyone can develop optimally.

-On 06.08.2020, Assistance Dog Foundation was incorporated by the Board of Pfotenpiloten as a direct subsidiary of the association.
+On 06.08.2020, Stiftung Assistenzhund was brought to life by the board of Pfotenpiloten e.V. as a direct subsidiary of the association.

-As an initiative of the Pfotenpiloten, the Assistance Dog Foundation is also accompanied by our Supervisory Board.
+As an initiative of the Pfotenpiloten, the Assistenzhund Foundation is also accompanied by our Supervisory Board.

 improvised character of the sector.

 To enable systematic promotion once in the future, we first focus on the basics.
-We

-Today, on the road to a reliable solution, there are still many barriers that prevent a successful life with assistance dog in
+Today, on the way to a reliable solution, there are still many barriers that prevent a successful life with assistance dog in

 Germany (and many other countries) more difficult.
-They all arise from a lack of fundamentals – improvised career paths, lack of information, lack of quality assurance.
+They all arise from lack of basics – improvised career path, lack of information, lack of quality assurance.

-Once clear structures have replaced the current improvisation, support can be systematically built upon them – the path becomes easier and safer for everyone.
+Once clear structures have replaced weak standards, systematic support can be built on them – the path becomes easier and safer for everyone.
 This is still a long way off.
 We can only do it together!
 To build effective structures and solid foundations as an independent organization, we need your help .